MERCON: 1987 MERCON

 In January 1987, Ford released the original Mercon fluid specification (M2C185-A).
-Mercon became a trademarked fluid with qualification and licensing of fluids to ensure quality in the marketplace.
+Mercon became a trademarked fluid with the qualification and licensing of fluids to ensure quality in the marketplace.
 This original Mercon Specification was backward compatible with the 1981 Ford Type-H fluid and the 1958 GM Type "A" Suffix "A" fluid.

 NOTICE: This version of Mercon was compatible with GM's Dexron-II(D) and later formulations were compatible with Dexron-III(H); however, Future versions of Mercon (Mercon V, Mercon SP, Mercon LV, Mercon ULV) are not compatible with GM's Dexron-III(H) or any newer version of Dexron (Dexron-VI, Dexron HP, Dexron ULV).

 This fluid was first used in the following transmissions: